smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/15 - Exists.md

 | 4  | <NULL> | 5        | 3  | Kiwi   | 20       |

-DeMorgan's Law is in effect, and you can accomplish the above with the NOT EXISTS and the INTERSECT statement.
+De Morgan's Law is in effect, and you can accomplish the above with the NOT EXISTS and the INTERSECT statement.

 ```sql
 SELECT  a.*,